Teamwork: All About YOU

 Well, let’s do this.
 For once let’s make the focus of teamwork, and the process of success itself, be about you and you alone.

-Unfortunately, individuality is the first thing to go in the workplace, whether we realize it or not.
+Unfortunately, individuality is the first thing to go into the workplace, whether we realize it or not.
 What if you were to take the next week off from work.
 On the first day back, ride into the office on a skateboard.
 After arriving at your desk, dance to a song only you can hear for exactly four minutes, and then paint your computer purple.
 Needless to say, I would expect a stern reprimand from your boss and not a raise.
 Still, we’re being a little dramatic here.
 It is not often that a scenario like the one above would even pop into your head as something you would actually do.
 I wouldn’t do it either.
 I would have painted the computer yellow.
 But that’s beside the point.

 The great psychoanalyst Otto Rank said at the turn of the last century (not the millennium century, but the one before that…you know, when everything was black and white) that “the new meaning of soul is creativity”, and that exploration of creativity would lead to a new type of person, one who would usher in a new civilization.
-What I am suggesting is a return to center of sorts: an individual restructuring of the self.
+What I am suggesting is a return to the center of sorts: an individual restructuring of the self.

 For the sake of this discussion, let’s not fall into the trap of defining creativity in terms of artistry in a traditional sense.
 Creativity is not about painting or sculpting necessarily but rather about rethinking our day-to-day lives at work, and how creative meaning is part of being fired up about what we do and why we do it.